Shun-97/ESD-HealthIsWealth/README.md

 Navigate to snapshot, located at the side bar and import the json file located at kong/development.json.

 # ALTERNATIVE
-You may proceed to our website at http://34.121.60.190.xip.io/ if you will like to use our deployed application rather than view individual components
+You may proceed to our website at http://34.121.60.190.xip.io/ if you would like to use our deployed application rather than view individual components

-Please Note: several network might block our IP as we do not have an SSL certificate enforced or a domain name registered.
+Please Note: several networks may block our IP as we do not have an SSL certificate enforced or a domain name registered.

 ## Built With